 |Meet one of my neighbors that loves to raid my garden.|

 Everyone you talk to has a problem it seems with deer invading their gardens.
 One day, I counted twenty of the critters marching through my yard.
 I don’t mind sharing what I plant, but I hate the way they eat the entire plant or worse partially so no one else can.
+Yet, what I tried for banishing deer from the garden never seemed to do much good.

 If you’re not sure of what grows in your area, you can always do some research for your particular growing zone in the library or online.
 Another option is to contact your county cooperative extension office (the Department of Agriculture) and find out exactly what plants works best where you live.